stoneyang/HDR_Toolbox/Readme.txt

 -Update Report:

+09/10/2012: -Removed a bug when reading uncompressed .hdr/.pic files.
 29/08/2012: -Fixed the EXPOSURE's semantic when opening .hdr/.pic files.
 Thanks to Matthieu Perreira Da Silva 06/07/2012: -Partial rewritten of the ChangeMapping.m function and its auxiliary functions
             -Fixed BanterleExpandMap.m to be closer to reference.
 Fixed a bug in the samples